Can Bad Credit Keep You From Getting That Apartment?

-According to Lee, it’s important for renters with bad credit to “Have enough cash ready in case the landlord asks for security deposit,” as those security deposits will likely be larger than they would be otherwise.
+According to Shane Lee, it’s important for renters with bad credit to, “Have enough cash ready in case the landlord asks for a security deposit,” as those security deposits will likely be larger than they would be otherwise.

 “In New York City, for example, a lot of the landlords and property managers will ask for security deposits, and if you have a relatively low or even bad credit score, you might put in up to six months of rent for the security deposit,” she says.

 “While it sounds like a lot, most people with bad credit do find it helpful.
 Remember to go through your lease and make sure that the lease specifies how and when the security deposit should be returned.”